-Gary Wright has rocked seas of fans, jammed with members of The Beatles at Abby Road studio, and shed peace and enlightenment the world over.
-His worldwide hits “Dream Weaver,” “Love Is Alive,” and “Really Wanna Know You,” have inspired generations of musicians, including contemporary artists Eminem, Jay-Z, Kanye West and Joe Cocker, who have sampled or covered Wright’s music in new tracks.
+Gary Wright's worldwide hits "Dream Weaver," "Love Is Alive," and "Really Wanna Know You," have inspired generations of musicians, including contemporary artists Eminem, Jay-Z, Kanye West and Joe Cocker, who have sampled or covered Wright's music in new tracks.

 Gary Malcolm Wright is an American singer, songwriter and musician, best known for his 1976 hit songs "Dream Weaver" and "Love Is Alive", and for his role in helping establish the synthesizer as a leading instrument in rock and pop music.
 Wright's breakthrough album, The Dream Weaver (1975), came after he had spent seven years in London as, alternately, a member of the British heavy rock band Spooky Tooth and a solo artist on A&M Records.
 While in England, he played keyboards on former Beatle George Harrison's All Things Must Pass triple album (1970), so beginning a friendship that inspired the Indian religious themes and spirituality inherent in Wright's subsequent songwriting.
 His work since the late 1980s has embraced world music and the new age genre, although none of his post-1976 releases has matched the popularity of The Dream Weaver.